notpeter/env-home/README.md

 As a result the `home` crate refuses to compile for WASM target and they have have no plans to fix this.

-env_home crate implements a fallback no-op which returns `None` non-windows / non-unix platforms like WASM.
+env_home crate implements a fallback no-op which returns `None` on non-windows / non-unix platforms like WASM.

 ## Other Notes